glandium/git-cinnabar/README.md

 git-cinnabar 0.5
 ================

-When you update, please read this file again, it may contain important notes.

 *cinnabar is the common natural form in which mercury can be found on Earth.
 It contains mercury sulfide and its powder is used to make the vermillion pigment.*